 Trait Approach to Personality

-It is presumed that individuals differ in their traits due to generic differences.
+It is presumed that individuals differ in their traits due to genetic differences.

-These theories are sometimes referred to a psychometric theories, because of their emphasis on measuring personality by using psychometric tests.
+These theories are sometimes referred to as psychometric theories, because of their emphasis on measuring personality by using psychometric tests.
 Trait scores are continuous (quantitative) variables.
 A person is given a numeric score to indicate how much of a trait they possess.

 Eysenck’s Personality Theory

-He found that the soldiers's answers seemed to link naturally with one another, suggesting that there were a number of different personality traits which were being revealed by the soldier's answers.
-He called these first order personality traits
+He found that the soldiers” answers seemed to link naturally with one another, suggesting that there were a number of different personality traits which were being revealed by the soldier’s answers.
+He called these first-order personality traits

 He used a technique called factor analysis.
 This technique reduces behavior to a number of factors which can be grouped together under separate headings, called dimensions.